KanishkaSemal/Elephant-Care-24-25J-012/README.md

-  ## 🌍 Elephant-Care: Wearable IoT – Enabled Belt for Elephant protection & Emergency identification (24-25J-012)**
+  ## 🌍 Elephant-Care: Wearable IoT – Enabled Belt for Elephant protection & Emergency identification

+   Group ID - 24-25J-012

   🐘 Overview

 <p>Elephants are endangered and play a vital role in maintaining the balance of their ecosystems.